vfarcic/devops26/manuscript/06-env.md

 Please wait until the activity of the application shows that all the steps were executed successfully, and stop the watcher by pressing *ctrl+c*.

-Now we can explore GitOps through Jenkins X environment.
+Now we can explore GitOps through Jenkins X environments.

 ## Exploring Jenkins X Environments

 We'll continue using the *go-demo-6* application.
 This time, we'll dive deeper into the role of the staging environment and how it relates to the process executed when we push a change to an application.

 So, let's take a look at the environments we currently have.

 ```bash
 jx get env